-If you are unsure whether your proposed project is eligible or have any questions relating to your application, please contact the Enrich team at firstname.lastname@example.org
+Please read our FAQ’s below to find the answers to your questions.
+If you are still unsure whether your proposed project is eligible or have any inquiries relating to your application, please contact the Enrich team at firstname.lastname@example.org

 If you are emailing about an application that has been lodged or funded, please quote your application ID number.
 We aim to reply to you within two (2) working days.

 How many grant rounds are available per year?